 About Our Healthier South East London

-Our Healthier South East London (OHSEL) is the NHS Sustainability and Transformation Plan (STP) for south east London.
+Our Healthier South East London (OHSEL) is the NHS Sustainability and Transformation Partnership (STP) for south east London.

 We aim to address three problems in local healthcare: